 In the past 20 years Microjustice4All has implemented Legal Empowerment Programs in post-humanitarian crises and development situations.
 It is based on this experience that MJ4All developed its Legal Empowerment Methodology, laid down in the Methodology Handbook and Handbook in humanitarian crises.

 For example: when a client goes to see a lawyer for a legal issue, the lawyer will first see which legal tools can be used to respond to the client’s legal need and then follow the necessary procedure.
-The Legal Empowerment Program delegates the diagnosis part to the Legal Inclusion Mapping, and uses economies of scale to make the procedure accessible to legally-excluded groups.
+The Legal Empowerment Program refers the diagnosis part to the Legal Inclusion Mapping, which standardizes the procedure and therefore the procedure accessible to legally-excluded groups.

 Want to know more?